TLDR: Quick comparison table

 Web scraping APIs handle these problems for you.
 They manage the infrastructure, rotate proxies, solve CAPTCHAs, and return clean data through a simple API call.
 You focus on what to scrape, not how to keep your scrapers running.

-What are the best web scraping APIs to try in 2026
+The 8 best web scraping APIs in 2026

 1. Firecrawl